8 Extending the Linear Model

 Figure 8.13: Quantile Regression Lines

-To interpret our visualization, we could say that all of the quantiles show a negative relationship.
+To interpret our visualization, we could start by saying that all of the model results suggest a negative relationship.
 The 10th and 90th quantiles seem weakest, while those in the middle show a notably stronger relationship.
 We can also see that the 90th percentile model is better able to capture those values that would otherwise be deemed as outliers using other standard techniques.
 The following table shows the estimated coefficients for each of the quantiles, and suggests that all word count relationships are statistically significant, since the confidence intervals do not include zero.

 Table 8.7: Quantile Regression Model Results